Maksim-Inozemtsev/frontend-project-46/README.md

 This is npm-project for Node.js v.13 or higher.

+The name of the package: @hexlet/code.

+To install this package you may use the following command in command line: npm install @hexlet/code.

-It compares two configuration files and shows a difference.
+It compares two configuration files in json, yml and yaml formats and shows a difference.

+To run the program use the following command: gendiff <filepath1> <filepath2>.

+There are three options of output format.
+To choose them use the option -f of --format <type>.
+Type may be 'stylish'(default), 'plain' and 'json'.

 https://asciinema.org/a/XJED3AdYMhnCMDXYe4Sybl0La - demonstration of the comparison of two nested .json files ('stylish' format).